yehyehyeh/ectagwebsite/content/ecdna/slider.md

 content:
   slides:
-  - title: 👋 Welcome to the group
+  - title: Common characters of ecDNA
-    content: Take a look at what we're working on...
+    content:
+    1) Circular and double-stranded DNAs presented outside chromosomes.
+    2) Mostly 1-3 Mb in size
+    3) Contains oncogenes and regulatory elements
+    4) No centromeres and no telomeres
-    align: center
+    align: left
     background:
       position: right
       color: '#666'